 Cache Creek Trail

 A trail that is known to be rife with wildlife, including moose and deer, with very few other hikers to scare them off!
-Also a great trail for mountain biking, it’s found east of downtown Jackson within walking distance or a super quick drive.
+Also a great trail for mountain biking, it’s found east of downtown Jackson within walking distance of Snow King Resort!

 Ok, this trail isn’t hidden, nor is it unknown per se, but it is so magnificent, we had to include it.
 There are numerous waterfalls inside Grand Teton National Park, and this one is breathtaking at 200 feet.
 Hidden Falls is an excellent trail, it’s relatively simple and tons of fun.
 This makes for a great short hike in Grand Teton National Park, leaving you with an abundance of deep satisfaction that only time in nature can provide.